AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-architecture.md

 The Production environment provides the source code to deploy Adobe Commerce to the Cloud infrastructure that runs your public-facing single and multi-site storefronts.
 The Production environment uses code from the `master` branch to configure and enable the web server, database, configured services, and your application code.

 Because the production environment is read-only, you must make changes in the Integration environment and deploy across the architecture from the Integration environment to Staging, and finally to the Production environment.
-See [Deploy your store][] and [Site launch][].
+See [Deploy your store](https://devdocs.magento.com/cloud/live/stage-prod-live.html) and [Site launch](https://devdocs.magento.com/cloud/live/live.html).

 We highly recommend fully testing in your Staging environment and branch before pushing to the `master` branch which deploys to the Production environment.